akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written, the `ActiveActiveShardingDirectReplication` actor subscribes to these events and forwards them to the replicas allowing them to fast forward the stream of events for the origin replica.
 (With additional potential future support in journals for fast forwarding [#29311](https://github.com/akka/akka/issues/29311)).

+## Journal Support

+For a journal plugin to support active active it needs to store and read metadata for each event if it is defined in the @apiref[PersistentRepr]
+ `metadata` field.
+To attach the metadata after writing it, `PersistentRepr.withMetadata` is used.

+For a snapshot plugin to support active active it needs to store and read metadata for the snapshot if it is defined in the @apiref[akka.persistence.SnapshotMetadata] `metadata` field.
+To attach the metadata when reading the snapshot the `akka.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.